millerlp/Rmagneto/README.md

 The files `Rmagneto.c` and `Rmagneto.h` should be sufficient to compile a Windows dll file `Rmagneto.dll` for R which will implement a single function to be called from R, `calibrate`.

-// For the calibrate function, from R we will expect to receive pointers to 3 input vectors
-// X, Y, Z, which for now will be double precision floating point values.
+For the `calibrate` function, from R we will expect to receive pointers to 3 input vectors `X, Y, Z`, which will be double precision floating point values.
-// norm will be a floating point value for the local magnetic field total norm (or
-// acceleration norm of 1000 milli-g).
+`norm` will be a floating point value for the local magnetic field total norm (or acceleration norm of 1000 milli-g).
-// b will be an empty 1x3 vector to hold the offset corrections output data
-// Xcorr will be an empty 1x3 vector to hold the coefficients for the X-axis
-// scaling + soft iron correction
+`b` will be an empty 1x3 vector to hold the offset corrections output data `Xcorr` will be an empty 1x3 vector to hold the coefficients for the X-axis scaling + soft iron correction
-// Ycorr will be an empty 1x3 vector to hold the coefficients for the Y-axis
-// scaling + soft iron correction
+`Ycorr` will be an empty 1x3 vector to hold the coefficients for the Y-axis scaling + soft iron correction
-// Zcorr will be an empty 1x3 vector to hold the coefficients for the Z-axis
-// scaling + soft iron correction
+`Zcorr` will be an empty 1x3 vector to hold the coefficients for the Z-axis scaling + soft iron correction